oiwjewe/network-security-detector/content/dockerfile-doc.md

 - Running the application as a non-root user.
 - Enabling SSL encryption to ensure secure data transmission.
 - Configuring Apache to minimize exposed information and harden the server's security.
+- Some hardening configurations according to CIS Benchmark were appliyed to Docker and Apache Server, however, it doesn't attempt important requirements.
+For example.
+It was created user and password inside .htacess that should be rethink in future, due security concerns, plus pip is runin as root in Docker, wich is another point of concern.
+Both solutions required more skills and storage that I was able to supply at this moment.